-Inside the Short, Tragic Life of Nicole Brown Simpson
+Inside the Tragic Life of Nicole Brown Simpson and Her Hopeful Final Days After Divorcing O.J.
+Simpson - E!
+Online

 The Simpsons' friends remembered the couple as being so much fun, frequently hosting parties, including annual Easter dinners and Fourth of July bashes where everyone's kids swam and ate and had a blast.
 They remained very close to Nicole's parents and they and her sisters were usually at all the family-friendly parties, too.

-According to the LA Times, Nicole's father, Lou Brown, ran the Hertz rental car outpost that Simpson owned at the Ritz-Carlton in Laguna Niguel, and O.J. paid Dominique Brown's USC tuition.
-Simpson had also hired a first cousin of Nicole's, Rolf Baur, as the gardener of his estate, and then appointed him manager of two Pioneer Chicken locations he owned.
+According to the LA Times, Nicole's father, Lou, ran the Hertz rental car outpost that Simpson owned at the Ritz-Carlton in Laguna Niguel, and O.J. paid the USC tuition for Nicole's sister Dominique.
+Simpson had also hired a first cousin of Nicole's, Rolf Baur, as the gardener at his estate, and then appointed him manager of two Pioneer Chicken locations he owned.
 Rolf's wife, Maria, worked as a housekeeper at Rockingham three times a week.

 But at the same time, all of her friends were his friends, and he kept everybody close, ensuring that Nicole hardly opened up to anyone about what was really going on behind closed doors.